ManyMath/serai-audit/02/README.md

 - [x] -> Needs senior review.
 - [ ] -> Needs partial senior review.

-Files which require little to no senior review are omitted for brevity.
+Files/code which require little to no senior review are omitted for brevity.

 ### Senior needed for these `monero-serai` files & aspects thereof:
 - [ ] monero